 - ¼ c. lemon juice (about 1 large lemon) or red wine vinegar

 - Soak the chickpeas overnight, or for 1 hour using this quick soak method.
 Cover with plenty of water as they will nearly double in size.

-- In a skillet over medium heat, melt the coconut oil.
+- Meanwhile, in a skillet over medium heat, melt the coconut oil.
 When it begins to shimmer, add the cardamom pods, coriander seeds, peppercorns, mustard seeds, cumin seeds, fenugreek seeds, cloves, and bay leaves.
 Stir the spices continuously until they become fragrant and start to turn golden, 1-2 minutes.
 Remove from the heat immediately.

 - Add the spices to a blender along with the rest of the curry paste ingredients.
 Puree until a smooth paste is formed.

 - Once the chickpeas are almost cooked through, stir the curry paste and diced tomato into the pot.
 Continue cooking at medium heat, partially covered, and stirring occasionally.
 Add ½ cup more water if it starts to dry out.
 Cook until chickpeas and potatoes are fully cooked through, and the tomatoes have broken down, about 20-30 more minutes.

 - Add more salt to taste, and cayenne pepper if you want it spicier.
 Serve topped with fresh cilantro, over rice (pictured is brown basmati rice) or with other accompaniments of choice.